-You can create a new table from a snapshot with the clone operation.
-The cloned table contains the same data as the original table contained when the snapshot was taken.
+From a snapshot you can create a new table (clone operation) with the same data that you had when the snapshot was taken.
+The clone operation does not involve data copies.
 A change to the cloned table does not impact the snapshot or the original table.